Note: auto-generated from comments in: ./API.cmake

 :

-Restricts a CMakeLists.txt file to a given list of platforms.
-This prevents usage on platforms for which the module is incapable of being used and replaces the historical pattern of an if-tree detecting unsupported platforms.
+Restricts a CMakeLists.txt file to a given list of supported platforms, toolchains, and features.
+This prevents usage on platforms/toolchains for which the module is incapable of being used and replaces the historical pattern of an if-tree detecting unsupported platforms in most circumstances.

 Args: ARGN: list of platforms that are supported